 Social Media is a Great Opportunity to Harness the Power of Employee Connections and Word of Mouth Recruitment

-Leverage employees to amplify messages further through employee advocacy and social referral programs.
+Leverage employees to amplify messages further through employee advocacy, social media recruitment and referral programs.
 According to a survey from Monster, 65 percent of respondents would consider a new job opportunity if they heard about it through a personal connection.
 Word of mouth promotion tends to be effective no matter how it happens.
 In fact, studies by Nielsen show that 92% of people will trust recommendations that they get from friends and family over any other kind of marketing, promotion or advertising.